rross/temporal-typescript-workshop/README.md

 temporal workflow start --type WorkshopWorkflow --task-queue workshop-tq --input '"Hello"'
 ```

+Let's explore the Temporal UI to see the workflow and explore the history.

+In a browser open up the following address [http://localhost:8233](http://localhost:8233])

 Stop the worker by using <CTRL-C> in the terminal window where the worker is running.
 You can leave the Temporal Server running.

 ## Testing